Complete Nursing Career Guide

 The BSN degree is designed to encompass four years’ time with a focus on career development and graduate studies.
 A typical BSN track includes course work in leadership, science, research, statistics, biology, healthcare administration, community health, and environmental health along with general studies in subjects like philosophy, physics, creative writing, and history.

-The overarching goal of the BSN degree program is to prepare students to sit for the NCLEX examination.
-Colleges and universities offering BNS programs have pre-licensure baccalaureate nursing programs for students with no prior nursing experience along with programs for students with no prior college experience.
+The overarching goal of a Bachelor of Science in Nursing degree is proper preparation in the workplace after successfully passing the NCLEX examination.
+Universities and colleges offering BNS programs offer all-in-one nursing tracks as well as pre-licensure baccalaureate nursing programs for students with no prior nursing experience.
+You can also find BSN nursing programs designed for students with no prior work experience or college experience.

-Many accredited colleges offering BSN programs have created accelerated degree programs for students that have already earned a bachelor degree in another field of study.
-Accelerated degree programs in of this type are often known as Second Degree Nursing programs.
+Many accredited colleges offering BSN programs have created accelerated degree programs for students.
+An accelerated degree is designed to compress the normal length of the degree program for students that have earned a qualifying college degree in a different areas of study.
+Accelerated degree programs of this type are often known in academia as Second Degree Nursing programs.
 A second degree program can run from twelve to eighteen months to earn a bachelor degree and closer to three years for a master’s degree.

 Bridge programs are highly important to nursing professionals.
 A bridge program is a degree created by accredited higher education institutions for the benefit of professionals who have already earned a degree that seek additional credentials.
 The motivation to earn additional credentials are typically rooted in career advancement, earning power, job stability, and other professional opportunities.
 A sampling of nursing bridge programs include the following: